DiscoRiver/til/c++/unions.md

 To explain this for my own brain, we have an `enum` outlining `temperature` and `wind`, the corresponding structs for them, and then a union in which we have our `enum`, telling us which type of value the union currently holds.

-One problem that comes to mind is that we need to make sure we're populating `WeatherDataType` every time we write to an `Input`.
-Maybe it would just be a case of wrapping the behaviour in a function like `PutTemp` or `PutWind`?
-That way the consume doesn't know or care about our implementation (which is good?).
+A solution to the problem of assigning `WeatherDataType` every time we set a value, we can encapsulate the union in a type field, in a class, and offer access only through member functions that use the union correctly (setting `WeatherDataType` for us).
+The use of `naked unions` is best minimised.